Skip to content

 In This Blog, You’ll Learn

-→ Where traditional OCR creates hidden cost, risk, and manual workload
+→ Where traditional OCR insurance creates hidden cost, risk, and manual workload

-→ How IDP interprets context, validates data, and supports decision-making
+→ How IDP insurance interprets context, validates data, and supports decision-making beyond basic extraction

-→ Why IDP is becoming essential under FCA Consumer Duty and rising claims pressure
+→ Why IDP vs OCR in insurance is becoming a critical decision under FCA Consumer Duty and rising claims pressure

 This is a practical deep dive into how modern claims automation actually works, starting at the moment trust is first tested.